-Q: Should I involve my employees?
+Q: Should I involve my employees will they walk out?

 A: It is our opinion that you must involve them when the time is right, they’re the people who are going to help deliver management’s plans.

 A: Not unless they want to suffer financial hardship.
 Voluntarily leaving will negate their chances of benefits.
 If they have a new job to go to there is little however to be done to stop disgruntled employees leaving.
-But if the employees can be involved as part of the recovery - perhaps by offering a share package as part of the long term strategy the key employees can often be retained.
+But if the employees can be involved as part of the recovery – perhaps by offering a share package as part of the long term strategy, the key employees can often be retained.

 A: It is all about communication.
 We would advise talking to them when the time is right, gently pointing out that the assets actually are charged to the bank (or other secured creditor) and that the company is seeking to maximise all creditors interests by proposing a CVA.
 They will listen if talked to in a mature way.
 Payment of their outstanding costs can often remove the pressure whilst not actually paying the petitioning creditors debts.

-Q: The business is viable but why do a CVA - why not just "dump it"
+Q: The business is viable but why do a CVA – why not just “dump it”?

 A: If you are determined to liquidate and start again perhaps even the strong economic arguments against liquidation are above your head.
 Remember the goodwill, tax losses; costs of liquidation, increase in creditors claims and reduction in value of assets are powerful arguments to preserve a viable company.
 You also have a legal and moral responsibility to maximise your creditors interests.